kennykb/kevins-cave-kludges/Transistor101/Ep007-CommonEmitter2/README.md

-# Transistors 101 episode 6: Biasing and Bootstrapping
+# Transistors 101 episode 7: Biasing and Bootstrapping the Common-Emitter Amplifier

 ## Files